 In today’s digital world, online video has long since been a cornerstone of business operations.
 Businesses use video content for training, internal communications, product releases and demos, advertising, sales pitches, and much more.
 Enterprises have recognized this trend and have begun to adapt themselves.
 In this article, we’ll review the essential features of an enterprise video platform.

-When it comes to video streaming solutions, large businesses comes with specific needs.
-For instance, extraneous features for the average user become essential in an enterprise setting.
-In this piece, we’ll introduce and discuss five key features for an enterprise video platform (e.g., DaCast).
+When it comes to video streaming solutions, large businesses generally have specific and unique needs.
+For instance, extraneous features for the average user often become essential in an enterprise setting.
+In this post, we’ll introduce and discuss five key features for an enterprise video platform like Dacast.
 These features include: